The Stockwell Centre (Lambeth) – update August 2017

 Since then we have been through a three stage selection process, requiring interested parties to formally express their interest in managing the centre; an application process and shortlisted organisations were then invited to attend an interview.
 As we are now at the end of that selection process we are very pleased to announce that the organisation who will be taking over the management of the Stockwell centre is Morley College London.

 Morley College is a specialist designated institute for adult education which delivers a wide range of accredited and non-accredited learning to over 13,000 adults from across London.
 The college’s areas of specialism include art and design, music, dance, drama, languages, humanities, business, applied sciences, complementary health and a significant provision in essential skills (English and English for Speakers of Other Languages, Maths, Employability Skills).
 The college also has a Centre for Community Learning and Engagement who work in partnership with a range of community organisations (such as mental health charities, homeless hostels, refugee organisations, etc) and other institutions to support those who may be furthest from learning.
 In addition to their formal learning provision the college also serve the community through a vibrant cultural programme of exhibitions, concerts, talks and events.
-You can find out more about the college at www.morleycollege.ac.uk
+You can find out more at the Morley College website.

 Morley College will be taking on the centre in order to use the space to extend their adult learning provision and deliver a range of courses drawing on their subject expertise.
 The courses they will offer will be a mix of those developed to meet the needs of the local community, especially in English, ESOL, maths and employability skills and those adult education courses across the range of arts, culture and applied science subjects in which they specialise.